Tax Tips for Facebook and Meta Monetisation for UK Creators (2026/27 Guide)

 If your taxable turnover from all sources — including Facebook and Meta monetisation — exceeds £90,000 in any rolling 12-month period, you are legally required to register for VAT with HMRC.

-This threshold has been updated from the previous £85,000 limit.
-Crucially, it is based on a rolling 12-month window — not the tax year — so you need to monitor your cumulative income on an ongoing basis rather than waiting until April.
+Important: The threshold is based on a rolling 12-month window — not the tax year.
+You need to monitor your cumulative income on an ongoing basis rather than waiting until April.

-• Maintain detailed VAT records for a minimum of six years
+Maintain VAT records For a minimum of six years

-VAT and overseas income — If you provide services to brands or clients outside the UK, different VAT rules typically apply.
+VAT and Overseas Income: If you provide services to brands or clients outside the UK, different VAT rules typically apply.
 Under the reverse charge mechanism, you generally do not charge VAT to overseas business clients — the VAT obligation transfers to them.
-However, this depends on the nature of the service and the client’s location, so professional advice is strongly recommended.
+Professional advice is strongly recommended.

 Date Obligation

-5 October Deadline to register for Self Assessment if you are newly self-employed
+5 October 2026 Deadline to register for Self Assessment if newly self-employed

-31 January Deadline for online Self Assessment filing and payment of tax due
+31 January 2027 Online Self Assessment filing deadline AND payment of tax due

-A note on Payments on Account: If your annual Self Assessment tax bill exceeds £1,000, HMRC requires you to make advance payments towards the following year’s liability — split across January and July.
+Payments on Account: If your annual Self Assessment tax bill exceeds £1,000, HMRC requires you to make advance payments towards the following year’s liability — split across January and July.
 These payments catch many creators off guard in their first year of self-employment.
-Plan for them from day one and set money aside throughout the year.
+Plan for them from day one.

 Why Professional Accountancy Support Matters for Meta Creators